John Butterfield (businessman): Legacy

-His son, Daniel Adams Butterfield (1831–1901), was a Union general in the American Civil War, and Assistant U.S. Treasurer.
+His son, Daniel Adams Butterfield (1831–1901), was a Union brigadier general in the American Civil War, and Assistant U.S. Treasurer.
 Daniel is credited with creating the bugle call Taps, a variation of a bugle call known as the Scott Tattoo, in 1862.

 Butterfield died on November 14, 1869, at his home in Utica.
 Butterfield was buried in Forest Hill Cemetery in Utica New York, where he lived when the established his first stage coach line.